awwx/meteor-appcache/README.md

 app cache in different browsers, we only enable the app cache for known browsers that we've tested and understand how they cache applications.
 In addition Chrome and Firefox are disabled by default;
-you need to opt-in to enable app cache support for these browsers.
+you need to opt-in to enable app cache support for them.

 There are two mechanisms for configuring which browsers you'd like to enable app cache support for.
 You can specify particular browsers to